A Linear Response relation for perturbations in compact stars and the classical Einstein-Langevin formalism: A Linear Response Relation for perturbations in relativistic stars

-Writing the above linear response relation in terms of the perturbed Einstein's equations gives it the explicit form \be \delta G_{ab}[h;x) - 8 \pi \delta T_{ab}[h;x) = 8 \pi \int K(x-x') \delta T_{ab}[\xi,x') dx' \ee We see that the perturbations on the l.h.s are a linear response to the fluid being displaced, the cause/source of which may lie outside or inside the gravitating body.
-We model this linear response relation with the condition, that a $\delta$- correlation of the response kernel $K(x-x') = \delta(x-x') $ leads to the usual perturbed Einstein's equations.
-In this case, the source of perturbations lies outside the relativistic star.
-The other possibility is that some component of the noise that we show below, is not a part of the internal source that is perturbing the system.
-Then for those components of the Einstein's equations in perturbed form we need to take the delta correlated response function.
-The latter aspect is important for our considerations for the set of Einstein's equations, as the background noise tensor may have zero and non-zero components.
+Writing the above linear response relation in terms of the perturbed Einstein's equations gives it the explicit form \be \delta G_{ab}[h;x) - 8 \pi \delta T_{ab}[h;x) = 8 \pi \int K(x-x') \delta T_{ab}[\xi,x') d^4 x' \ee The perturbations on the l.h.s are a linear response to the fluid trajectory being displaced, the cause/source of which may lie outside or inside the gravitating body.
+We model this with the condition, that a $\delta$- correlation of the response kernel $K(x-x') = \delta^4(x-x') $ leads to the usual perturbed Einstein's equations (\ref{eq:perteq}).
+In this case, we can assume that the source of perturbations lies outside the relativistic star.
+If an internal noise/source (that we show below) plays a role in perturbing the trajectories of fluid, the model of such a noise may also have a few zero or vanishing components for the Einstein's equations due to physical reasons.
+Then for those components in the above equation it is appropriate to take a delta correlated response function.
+The latter aspect is important for our considerations as the background noise may have zero and non-zero components for a tensor that describes it.
 This would become clearer as we proceed on the specific model and do the first exercise in the following sections.
+These mathematical formulations guide us through the new theoretical way of analysis.
+Similarly the theoretical ideas which we borrow and extend from other areas in physics decide the mathematical formulations for the astrophysical systems on a spacetime geometry.
 For the sources lying outside the astronomical object, the case reduces to the regular developments in asterosiemology \cite{fried1,kokkotas}.
 Then our linear response relation above reduces very easily to the regular perturbed Einstein's equations, and hence shows consistency.

-Our interest lies in an analysis, where the source of perturbations necessarily lies within the dense matter of the body, it could be a thermal or non-thermal effect in general also due to micro-dynamical or microscopic phenomena which act as seeds for a cumulative effect at an intermediate/mesoscopic scales.
-For example recent results show the effect of quantum noise on macroscopic objects \cite{nergis}.
-The details of such sources in dense matter are open to investigation and further considerations would depend on specific cases of interest to study.
-We work with some essential general features of such sources in terms of fluid variables fluctuating/oscillating in the background spacetime.